Department of Psychology

 PSY 203 Developmental Psychology 3 Cr

 An examination of the human life cycle with a focus on the behavioral processes and major influences unique to each stage of development.
-Prerequisite: PSY 105.
 Each semester.

 PSY/SO 216 Social Psychology 3 Cr

 An introduction to and an analysis of social interaction, including the social aspects of personality, social attitudes, group behavior, and the influences of social institutions on individual behavior.
-Prerequisite: PSY 105 or SO 101.
+Prerequisite: PSY 105, SO 101, or consent of instructor.
 Fall semester.
 Fulfills National Diversity requirement.